Submit to ArtPoints

 The Connecticut Mirror exists to start conversations about public policy.
-We understand that people view the role and impact of public policy through many lenses and experience it in many ways.
-We also understand that express their opinions and learn through many different modalities.
+We all view the role and impact of public policy through different lenses and experience it different ways.
+And we express ourselves and learn through different modalities.

-That’s why we’ve launched ArtPoints for Connecticut visual artists and multi-media producers to use art to inspire robust policy conversations.
-Like CTViewpoints, our forum for written commentary on politics and public policy, ArtPoints provides an outlet for personal expression and reaction to life in Connecticut as you see it now or as you would like it to be.
+That’s why CT Mirror is launching ArtPoints for Connecticut visual artists and multi-media producers – to provide a mechanism for art to deepen understanding and inspire robust conversations about inequity and injustice in Connecticut, and about aspirations and dreams for how we’d like to see Connecticut work just a little bit better.
+Like CTViewpoints, our forum for written commentary on politics and public policy, ArtPoints provides an opportunity for personal expression and reaction to life in Connecticut as you see it now or as you would like it to be.

 How to Submit